The Ancient Egyptian Priesthood's Inner or greater Mysteries

 7th Heaven in our 11 dimensional implicate order universe

-Upon close inspection, we see a pattern in all cultures and religions modern and ancient alike where the parable presentation of the number 7 is concerned.
-The inclusion of the number 7 to indicate the 7 super dimensions existing beyond the basic 4 human eyes see is a global homage to the 7 consciousness levels that comprise the 11th dimensional bio-body suit and implicate order of the Universe.
+Upon close inspection, we see a pattern in all cultures and religions modern and ancient alike where the parable presentation of the number seven is concerned.
+The inclusion of the number seven to indicate the seven energy-frequency based dimensions existing beyond the basic four particulate ones human eyes see is a global homage to the seven super-dimensional consciousness levels that comprise the 11th dimensional bio-body suit connected to our implicate order of the Universe.

 In the New Testament specifically, the Nazarene multiplies seven loaves to feed the masses, there are seven gifts of the Holy Spirit, seven heavenly virtues, seven deadly sins, and seven holy sacraments in the Catholic Church.